 David Hill

-David taught ecology and conservation at the University of Sussex for 15 years before joining the Wildlife Research Center of Kyoto University in Japan.
-He has been studying and surveying bats for over 25 years and has extensive experience with a range of advanced techniques.
-He was instrumental in developing the Autobat acoustic lure, and has used it in all of his research and survey work on elusive bat species in England and Japan.
-David has also tested the Autobat’s effectiveness with the bat fauna of many other countries, including Australia, Malaysia, Thailand, South Korea, Taiwan and the USA.
+David Hill taught ecology and conservation at the University of Sussex for 15 years before becoming a professor at the Wildlife Research Center of Kyoto University in Japan.
+He has been studying and surveying bats for almost 30 years and has extensive experience with a range of advanced techniques, including acoustic monitoring, capture and radio-tracking.
+Much of his research has involved the development and applications of the Autobat, an acoustic lure that greatly enhances bat capture.
+This device has enabled him to do research on the behaviour, ecology and conservation of elusive bat species in England and Japan that would not otherwise have been feasible.
+He has also tested the Autobat in many other countries, including Australia, Malaysia, Thailand, South Korea and Taiwan.

 Example Timetable